defi-wonderland/handbook/sites/wonderland/docs/testing/advanced-testing/property-based-fuzzing.md

 - `Invariant` inherits from `Setup` and contains the invariant to test (as *view functions*, notice the reverting call bubbling up pattern for this)
 - `HandlersTarget` inherits from all the handlers, with the target contract as constructor argument
 - `handlers/HandlerFoo` inherits from `HandlersTarget` and contains the handler for the foo function
+- `ExecutionPaths` inherits from `Setup` and contains regular (non-invariants) test funciton to test complete execution paths (see below)

 optional, mostly based on the overall complexity of the project:

 - `handlers/BaseHandler` contains common helper functions for the handler, or project agnostic handlers (ie `handler_warp` for instance).
-- `handlers/GhostState` contains the ghost variables and related helper functions
+- `handlers/GhostStorage` contains the ghost variables and related helper functions

 Here is a visual representation of the structure above.